graphistry/graphistry-cli/docs/configure-security.md

 We **highly** encourage using TLS and make it easy:

-* [Configure the Caddyfile](configure.md) for auto-TLS with one line (recommended), add your own TLS certificate, or offload TLS
+* [Configure the Caddyfile](configure.md#tls) for auto-TLS with one line (recommended), add your own TLS certificate, or offload TLS
 * TLS is required for JWT auth to be secured against MitM attacks
 * Beyond enabling TLS, check other common server settings around it in the authentication configuration docs

+### Embedding

+Enabling **cross-origin authenticated use** is often desirable:

+* Cross-origin embedding for unauthenticated visualizations is enabled by default
+* Cross-origin embedding for authenticated visualizations is disabled by default, enable as part of [TLS configuration](configure.md#tls)

 ### Firewalls & SSH